SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 | 1 | 1 | 0 |  0  | 1 | 1 | 0 |  0  |
 | 1 | 1 | 1 |  1  | 1 | 1 | 1 |  1  |

 Hence truth tables are 0xB2 and 0xB8, and both of these leave the odd LUT available.
-Of course, if you need a logic block to come up with the inputs to set and reset, this is less useful.
+Of course, if you need a logic block to come up with the inputs to set and reset, or if you need the clockedness of a flipflop, these are less useful.

 #### D Flip-flop
 The D-type fiip-flow outputs a 0 or a 1, and retains it's value unless told otherwise.
 The inputs consist of G and D input.
 As long as G is low, nothing will change, When G is high, each rising edge will latch the value on the D line to the output.
 As I understand, D is derived from "Data" and G from "Gate", in the sense that it opens the gate and allows new data in.